-Alzheimer's Project, Inc. (850) 386-2778 301 East Tharpe Street Tallahassee, FL 32303 mersproject.org
+Alzheimer's Project 301 East Tharpe Street Tallahassee, FL 32303 alzheimersproject.org

 Counseling is available free of charge to assist Alzheimer's caregivers and their families learn how to cope with the disease and to decide on appropriate long-term care alternatives.
 Information and referrals to other services and emotional support are also provided.
 Counseling may be provided via telephone, scheduled appointments at the agency's office, or in the client's home.